Skip to main content

 • Pick a background color that fits your design.

 You can also choose any of eight options for the teaser's location on the screen (top, bottom, left, right).
+To display a teaser vertically, see the tutorial.

-To add a close button, turn on the toggle in the right panel.
-Then click the icon to change its look — you can pick the design, color, size, and where it sits.
+Then click the close button to change its look — you can pick the design, color, size, and where it sits.

 Why use a teaser